Stricks1/portfolio-f/README.md

 # Portfolio

-This project is a Portfolio to show my GitHub projects into a responsive web page.
+This project is a Portfolio to show my GitHub projects into a responsive web page and share on https://gabrielsilveira.me

 ## Built With